RufusMeatBoot/ObtScript/README.md

 # Features
 > **ObtScript inlcudes many features, such as value inheritance, nested objects, and express datatypes**
-> ObtScript is intended to be used as an alternative to JSON, allowing for more precise data management and options for storing values.
+> ObtScript is intended to be used as an alternative to JSON, allowing for more precise data management and options for storing values

 # Examples
 > **Creating an Object**
 > - Objects are as simple as defining an object name, followed by the contents of your object, such as `yourObject {}`
->

 > **Declaring Values Inside Objects**
 > - Values can be added to objects by first declaring their type, followed by their values, such as `Int: x = 4`
->

 > **Supported Datatypes**
 > - Integers
 > - Floating Points